ajanthan-k/Reduced-RISC-V-Pipelined/README.md

 ### The Data Memory

 //I can talk about fixing this in PS, and the challenges of not incrementing by 4 like instr_mem
 #### **Single Cycle**

+The data memory functions in a similar fashion to the instruction memory, although it is also able to store new data in memory.
+Once again, the size of memory is determined by the memory map, as shown above.

+This module is only able to perform the `lbu` and `sb` instructions, as these were the only instructions needed for both the reference and F1 program (link??).
+The `sb` instruction takes the least significant 8 bits of `RD2`, the second register determined by `register.sv`, and writes it to the address in memory according to `ALUResult` if the Write Enable signal `MemWrite` is high.
+The module then reads the 8-bit data stored in that address and zero extends it into a 32-bit result before outputting the data, thus performing the `lbu` instruction.

 #### **Pipelining**